vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/2.install/deploy-nebula-with-swarm.md

 ### Configure Docker Stack

-Execute the following command to open the Docker Stack configuration file:
+Execute the following command on the manager node to add the Docker Stack configuration file:

 ```bash
 vi docker-stack.yml